 Southern states dominate the top of the list with the highest uninsured rates.
 Mississippi, Texas, Oklahoma and Georgia have all boosted their insured ranks during the pandemic, yet they still have a far higher percentage of uninsured people than the national average of 8.0%, with Mississippi leading at 14.4%.

 Texas, which had the highest uninsured rate in the U.S. as the pandemic took hold — with more than 1 in 5 people uninsured — follows at a now-slimmer 13%.
-Oklahoma and Georgia are almost neck-in-neck in their proportion of uninsured citizens both now and at the beginning of the pandemic — 12.4% and 12.0%, respectively.
+Oklahoma and Georgia are almost neck-in-neck in their proportion of uninsured citizens both now and at the beginning of the pandemic — 12.4% and 12.0%, respectively, in 2022.

 There are 23 states, mostly in the South, Midwest and West, where the uninsured rate is above the 8.0% national average, according to the Census data analyzed by ValuePenguin.